 Head to Ayia Napa for the party scene

 Ayia Napa is a Mediterranean resort town on the southeast coast of Cyprus, known for its beaches and nightlife with young adults all across Europe.
-The town’s main landmark is the storied, Venetian-era Ayia Napa Monastery, which stands in the central square of Plateia Seferi, surrounded by bars and clubs.
-Freshly caught seafood is served at Ayia Napa Harbour’s busy tavernas, while adjoining Pantachou Beach offers a stretch of golden sand.
+Plateia Seferi is surrounded by bars and clubs.
 If you fancy a party, head here on a Saturday night!

 Explore the Sea Caves

-The Ayia Napa sea caves are a must see landmark along the stunning coastline at the edge of Ayia Napa.
-Marking the start of the Cape Greco national forest park, there are impressive rock bridges, hidden caves and tunnels.
-As well as being amazing to look at, the sea caves extend for up to 80 metres underground and are only partially submerged.
-They can be explored on foot at low tide and this area is popular for snorkeling, diving and just swimming in the crystal clear water.
+The Ayia Napa sea caves are a must see landmark along the stunning coastline at the Cape Greco national forest park.
+Here you can find incredible rock bridges, hidden caves and tunnels.
+And they pretty amazing to look at from a distance too – the sea caves extend for up to 80 metres underground and are only partially submerged.
+They can be explored on foot at low tide and this area is popular for snorkeling, diving and swimming.

 See flamingos at Larnaca Salt Lakes